Attupatil/JPG-PNGconverter/README.md

 # 📷💻JPG to PNG converter     - BY Atharva Ashok Patil
-#### This python3 program converts Directory containing JPG images into PNG images
+#### This python program converts Directory containing JPG images into PNG images
 #  dash your terminal and open the converter using

-    python3 JPGtoPNGconverter.py {file containing images to be converted} \ {name of new file t osave images in}
+    python3 JPGtoPNGconverter.py {file containing images to be converted} \ {name of new file to save images in}

 #   Note
 #### You are requested to first install **`PIL package`** latest version from pillow